coder/coder/docs/networking/index.md

 > single public IP address.
 The vast majority of ISPs today use at least one
 > level of NAT.

-Normally, both Coder agent and client will be running in different _private_ networks (e.g. `192.168.1.0/24`).
-In order for them to communicate with each other, they will each need their counterpart's public IP address and port.

 Inside of that network, packets from the agent or client will show up as having source address `192.168.1.X:12345`.
 However, outside of this private network, the source address will show up differently (for example, `12.3.4.56:54321`).
 In order for the Coder client and agent to establish a direct connection with each other, one of them needs to know the `ip:port` pair under which their counterpart can be reached.

-In order to accomplish this, both client and agent can use a STUN server:
+Once communication succeeds in one direction, we can inspect the source address of the received packet to determine the return address.

+At a high level, STUN works like this:

 > The below glosses over a lot of the complexity of traversing NATs.
 For a more
 > in-depth technical explanation, see
 > [How NAT traversal works (tailscale.com)](https://tailscale.com/blog/how-nat-traversal-works).

-- **Discovery:** Both the client and agent will send UDP traffic to a configured STUN server.
-This STUN server is generally located on the public internet, and responds with the public IP address and port from which the request came.
+- **Discovery:** Both the client and agent will send UDP traffic to one or more configured STUN servers.
+These STUN servers are generally located on the public internet, and respond with the public IP address and port from which the request came.
 - **Port Mapping:** The client and agent then exchange this information through the Coder server.
 They will then construct packets that should be able to successfully traverse their counterpart's NATs successfully.